MetaCell/geppetto-meta/examples/layout-manager-playground/README.md

 ## Available Scripts

-In the project directory, you can run:

-### `npm run start`
+You can run the project in dev or preview mode using `yarn dev` and `yarn preview`.
+To build the project, use `yarn build`.

+Here is a description of what each command is doing.

+### `yarn dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5143](http://localhost:5143) to view it in the browser (the port might be different on your machine, check the logs displayed by vite to be sure you are targeting the right address).

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-While developing on the geppetto-client, modifications can be hot loaded by running
+If you are developping at the same time on any of the geppetto.js lib (core, ui, client), you can run:

 ```
-bash update_geppetto.sh
+bash watch-geppettojs-updates.sh
 ```

-### `npm run test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This command will launch a `watch` on all the geppetto.js libraries and hot-reload the application if any of the source code of those dependencies changes.

+### `yarn preview`

+Runs the app in preview mode.
+This means that a local webserver is launched to serve the app, but hot-reloading is not avaiable and the application is served from the `dist` directory where the application have been compiled/built.

-### `npm run  build`
+### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).